dumij58/internhub/README.md

 2. Go to "Import" tab and choose the `schema.sql` file from the `db` folder of the cloned repository

-    - Now your tables are created

-3. Seed the database with default users

-    - from the **terminal**, navigate to the `db/seeding` folder and execute the `seed-default-users.php` file
-    - from the **browser**, navigate to `localhost/internhub/db/seeding/seed-default-users.php`
+    - This creates your database structure and automatically sets up default users with profiles

-4. (Optional) FOR TESTING: Seed the database with sample data
+3. (Optional) FOR TESTING: Seed the database with sample data

-    - If you want to test the analytical reports, you can,
+    - If you want to test the analytical reports, you can:
-        - from the terminal, navigate to the `db/seeding` folder and execute the `seed-analytics-data.php` file
-        - from the browser, login as admin and navigate to `localhost/internhub/db/seeding/seed-analytics-data.php`
+        - From the browser, login as admin and navigate to `localhost/internhub/db/seeding/seed-sample-data.php`
     - When you are done testing, you can remove the sample data by executing the `unseed-analytics-data.php` file in the same way

 ### 4. Login